A Brief Discussion on the Application and Insights of Flag Enums

 ushort value = (ushort)action; // value = 11Introduction to Flag Enums

-A Flag Enum can be viewed as a set of Enums that support bitwise operations, where each enumeration value represents an independent flag.
-By combining these flags, you can effectively represent multiple states or options.
+A Flag Enum can be viewed as an Enum that supports bitwise operations, where each enumeration value represents an independent flag.
+By combining these flags, multiple states or options can be represented effectively.

 How to Define a Flag Enum